-These Should be the Pitches in a 12-Year-Old’s Arsenal
+These 3 Pitches Should be in a 12-Year-Old’s Arsenal

-Being able to have command of two or three good pitches can make batters less aggressive at the plate.
-Batters at this age are not as advanced as batters in the pros.
-Therefore, the pitching grips for youth baseball players will not need to be as advanced as the pros.
+Being able to have command of two or three pitches is really all a 12-year-old pitcher needs.
+Batters at this age are not as advanced as batters in the pros so the pitching grips for youth baseball players will not need to be as advanced as the pros.

-The main pitches that 12 year olds should learn are:
+The main pitches a 12-year-old pitcher should learn are:

 - 4-Seam fastball